Lehigh County DUI Lawyer

 • When there is any amount of an unprescribed controlled substance, including all illegal drugs, present in their blood.

-Lehigh County Extreme DUI
+What is a Lehigh County Extreme DUI?

-The vast majority of third offense DUI cases are in the highest DUI category.
+The vast majority of third-offense DUI cases are in the highest DUI category.
 The mandatory minimum for this DUI category is as follows:

-• One to five years incarceration
+• One to five years of incarceration

 • 18-month driver’s license suspension